msobanShaukat/panaversity_AI-201-Fundamentals-of-Agentic-AI/deep_search_agent/my_deep_search_agent/README.md

-https://img.shields.io/badge/python-3.10%252B-blue
+# 🚀 AI-Powered Multi-Agent Research Assistant

+🕵️‍♂️ Deep Research Agent System https://img.shields.io/badge/python-3.10%252B-blue
 https://img.shields.io/badge/License-MIT-yellow.svg
 https://img.shields.io/badge/code%2520style-black-000000.svg
 https://img.shields.io/badge/asyncio-ready-green
 https://img.shields.io/badge/API-Gemini-FF6F00.svg
 https://img.shields.io/badge/Search-Tavily-4A154B.svg

-# 🚀 AI-Powered Multi-Agent Research Assistant
+A sophisticated multi-agent framework for automated, in-depth research and personalized report generation 🔍✨

+The Deep Research Agent System is a powerful AI-driven framework that performs comprehensive research on complex topics using a team of specialized autonomous agents.
+It plans research strategies, gathers real-time information from the web, and synthesizes findings into structured, citation-rich reports tailored to user preferences.

 ## 🌟 Overview
 Welcome to the **AI-Powered Multi-Agent Research Assistant**!
 This is a sophisticated system that leverages a team of specialized AI agents to perform deep, multi-faceted research on complex topics.
 It automates the entire workflow from deconstructing a query to conducting parallel research, detecting and resolving informational conflicts, and compiling a final, comprehensive report.